Simon-48/Can-GPT-Think-Like-Traditional-Machine-Learning-and-Neural-Networks-on-Low-Volume-Clinical-Data-/README.md

 In contrast, the table-to-clinical-text approach enabled the GPT model to learn both the semantic and clinical context of each feature.
 This resulted in significantly improved performance and generalization, particularly for the underrepresented heart disease class.

-To evaluate the generalizability of the proposed method, it was also applied to the UCI Heart Failure Clinical Records dataset and the UCI Chronic Kidney Disease dataset, with consistent results obtained across all datasets.
+To evaluate the generalizability of the proposed method, it was also applied to the UCI Heart Failure Clinical Records dataset, the UCI Chronic Kidney Disease dataset, and the UCI Differentiated Thyroid Cancer Recurrence dataset with consistent results obtained across all datasets.

 Improvements: